stevewam/crypto-prediction/README.md

 The initial features of mean, median, standard deviation, trend and last value were replaced with lag features.
 Lag features are essentially values from previous data points that are used as features to predict the price for the given time period.

 Note that notebooks listed above only includes development works after the change of features.
-To check for the models before this change of features, you can explore [(Deprecated) Model Training](./(Deprecated)%20Model%20Training.ipynb.) which showcases all the models' performance before the change of features.
+To check for the models before this change of features, you can explore [Preliminary Results](./0.%20Preliminary%20Results.ipynb) which showcases all the models' performance before the change of features.